faizilham/msc-thesis/main/ch5_general_function.typ

   )\
 $

+=== Instantiating function signatures

 Before applying the effects, however, the analysis need to resolve the function signature using the ResolveSign function from the function alias analysis, and then instantiate the signature with the resolved arguments.
-The Instantiate function instantiates any parametric effects in the signature with the concrete effects of the arguments, and also checks the effect signature of the arguments if the signature have a concrete one instead.
+The Instantiate function instantiates any parametric effects in the signature with the concrete effect signatures of the arguments, and also checks the effect signature of the arguments if the signature have a concrete one instead.

 As an example, suppose that we have higher-order functions `apply` and `applyU` with signatures shown in @eq:InstantiateExample1.
 The function `applyU` is similar to `apply` but with the difference that it requires the passed function to utilize its argument.
+#[
+// Temporarily decrease block spacing here
+#show math.equation.where(block: true): set block(spacing: 1.25em)

 $
   &"apply"  &&: (A, (A) -> B andef efl(epsilon) union phiEf) -> B andef efl(epsilon) union phiEf\